 The internal road network and design standards, including any access roads, will need to be determined in line with the proposed layout design.
-The main entrance to the Gamakor Settlement (site) is from Alwyn Street, located to the east of the site.

 6.4 STORMWATER

 The internal stormwater network and links and upgrades to the existing external stormwater network, will need to be determined and addressed in the Bulk Engineering Services Reports.
 This will be determined once a conceptual site layout plan has been developed.